Weinstein Raped Me in 1994 at Age 17, Woman Says in Lawsuit

 The two other plaintiffs are a woman, now 38 and living in New York, who alleges Weinstein raped her during a supposed business meeting at a Manhattan apartment in 2008; and a woman, now 35 and living in Hungary, who says he forced her to perform oral sex on him in a hotel suite.

-The women are suing Weinstein; his brother; Miramax, the company they founded; Disney, which once owned Miramax; and 10 “doe corporations,” renewing allegations made elsewhere that they knew of his behavior and didn't stop him.
+The women are suing Weinstein; his brother and former business partner, Bob; Miramax, the movie studio they founded; Disney, which once owned Miramax; and 10 “doe corporations,” renewing allegations made elsewhere that they knew of his behavior and didn't stop him.

+Bob Weinstein's lawyer, Gary Stein, called the lawsuit “yet another attempt to hold our client responsible for alleged sexual assaults committed by Harvey Weinstein" and said "to date, each and every claim like the ones asserted here have been dismissed against our client.
+We are confident that the same will be true with respect to the allegations in this complaint.”

+Miramax declined comment.
+A message seeking comment was left for a Disney representative.

 Weinstein, the Oscar-winning producer of “Shakespeare in Love,” was convicted of raping an aspiring actress in 2013 and forcibly performing oral sex on a TV and film production assistant in 2006.
 His lawyers have said they’ll appeal.